Mariator-pro/edgetx-pid-wobble/README.md

 ## Troubleshooting

-- **Script doesn't show up under Custom Scripts:** Check the file name — it must be exactly `wobble.lua` (max.
-6 characters before `.lua`, otherwise EdgeTX hides mix scripts).
+- **Script doesn't show up under Mixer Scripts:** Check the file name — it must be exactly `wobble.lua` (max.
+6 characters before `.lua`, otherwise EdgeTX hides mixer scripts).
 - **Wobble never starts, even with both switches up:** Verify that the `FM` sensor exists in the model's telemetry list and currently shows a valid string (e.g. `ANGL` or `STAB`).
 Without it the safety interlock blocks the wobble.
 - **Wobble doesn't start after boot although Enable is up:** That's by design — the Enable switch is edge-triggered.
 Flip it OFF→ON once after boot to grant release.
 - **Sticks feel sluggish or off-center while the wobble is off:** The mixer multiplex must be `Add` (the EdgeTX default), not `Replace`.
 With `Replace`, an inactive wobble would stomp the stick input.